 Antineoplastic drugs are medications used to treat cancer.
 Antineoplastic drugs are also called anticancer, chemotherapy, chemo, cytotoxic, or hazardous drugs.
 These drugs come in many forms.
 Some are liquids that are injected into the patient, and some are pills that patients take.

-There are much wider definitions which encompass every type of drug.
+There are much wider definitions that encompass every type of drug.

-To indicated that all antineoplastic drugs are “chemotherapy” seems outdated in the 21st century.
+To indicate that all antineoplastic drugs are “chemotherapy” seems outdated in the 21st century.